Professor of Medicine (Cardiology) and of Genetics; Director, Cardiovascular Genetics Program; Director, Cardiovascular Module

 The program has established the first clinical center using whole exome sequencing for identification of established as well as novel disease genes.

-Basic Cardiovascular Genetics Program:
+Cardiovascular Genetics Research

+Dr. Mani has also founded the Program for Cardiovascular Genetics at Yale, which is equipped with modern techniques of genotyping, including whole exome sequencing and computational biology.
+This program provides access for genetic testing and identification of both common and rare mutations for individuals with the most extreme inherited cardiovascular disorders.
 The Program for Cardiovascular Genetics is multidisciplinary in nature, working with general and interventional cardiologists, cardiomyopathy and heart failure group, electrophysiologists, echocardiographers, genetic counselors, nurses, primary care physicians, and research scientists to provide care.